Recurrent & Persistent Wheezing

 - Sometimes wheezing sounds can be audible and you may hear them.

-- Many a times you may not be able to appreciate these sounds.
+- Many a times you may not be able to appreciate these sounds and your doctor can hear with a stethoscope.

-What are the causes of recurrent wheezing in children?
+What are the causes of recurrent episodes of wheezing in children?

 The most common causes are asthma in an older child and wheezing related viral respiratory tract infections in a younger child